STARS – Study of Adolescence Resilience and Stress

 Short description

-The STARS project is an ongoing cohort study with a baseline examination at the age of 13 and follow-ups at ages 15, 18 (ongoing), and approximately 23 years (planned).
+The STARS project is an ongoing cohort study with a baseline examination at the age of 13 and follow-ups at ages 15, 18 and 23 (planned).

 Aims:

-To examine whether chronic stress, perceived differently in adolescents with different family socioeconomic status and immigrant background, and low resilience to stress during adolescence, predict i) obesity, ii) elevated blood pressure, and iii) mental ill-health later in life.
+To examine whether chronic stress and low resilience to stress during adolescence, predict i) obesity, ii) elevated blood pressure, and iii) mental ill-health later in life.

 It is commonly acknowledged that the prevalence of stress and psychological ill-health is increasing among adolescents.
 However, knowledge about causes and long-term consequences is fragmented as longitudinal studies in children and adolescents that include BOTH survey of psychological health and physiological examinations are limited.